spryker/docker-sdk/docs/01-quick-start-guide.md

 docker/sdk up
 ```

-2. Switch your project branch, re-build the application with assets and demo data from the new branch:
+2. Switch to your project branch, re-build the application with assets and demo data from the new branch:

 ```bash
 git checkout {your_branch}